 Free back to school supplies help children start the year prepared to study.
-If you need school supplies the Salvation Army is a part of the effort to help low-income families get ready for school.
+If you need school supplies or uniforms, the Salvation Army is a part of the effort to help low-income families get ready for school.
 The Salvation Army has a Back Packs for Kids program and can help with school uniforms.
 Back to school time is one of the most favorite time of the year for many parents.
 After Summer is over and the kids finally return to their daily studies.
 Free back to school supplies gives children some of the tools they need to succeed in school.

 Back in the Day

 I remember when I was in the 3rd or 4th grade, I had to ask to borrow loose leaf paper because I didn’t have any.
 It is difficult for a child to feel good about themselves when they are not prepared as their classmates.
 I also remember the years when I had the right school supplies, notebook, pens, paper, binders.
 I felt like a million dollars and most of all ready to learn!
 Find out where to get help for your kids.

 Where to Find Free Back to School Supplies

 There are several churches and community organizations and charities in the United States that help needy families get children ready for the school year.
 Below is a list of places to go for free school supplies.

 1. Salvation Army – Every year beginning in July, the Salvation Army partners with community retailers like Target stores.
 They help children personally go on a shopping spree for their school supplies.
 This is done through a gift card to be used for this purpose.

 2. Local Churches – Many local churches donate school items to kids every year.
 If you attend a church find out if they are having a school drive.
 If not suggest they begin one.
 Churches of all denominations and sizes give school supplies to the community’s children.
 You can also call around starting with larger and local denominational congregations.
 Churches